Protection of Minors on Campus

 - or programs designed exclusively for students enrolled or matriculated at Fayetteville State University.

 For the purpose of this policy, minors are defined as individuals who are younger than 18 years of age, are participating in a covered program and who are not enrolled or matriculated students of the University.
-FSU Enrolled Students (whether Early College or not) who are under the age of 18 are covered by University policies applicable to students and applicable State laws involving the protection of individuals under the age of 18 and are not subject to the remaining requirements of this Policy.
+FSU Enrolled Students (including Early College students) who are under the age of 18 are covered by University policies applicable to students and applicable State laws involving the protection of individuals under the age of 18 and are not subject to the remaining requirements of this Policy.